-‘Young Carers Matter’ is an innovative community-led project that will boost the employability of hundreds of young Black, Asian and Minority Ethnic young carers in the borough of Southwark.
-It is funded under the Communities Fund of the Department of Communities and Local Government and will be delivered by the IARS International Institute, a Southwark-based charity in partnership with Southwark Council.
-The project aims at providing tailored services to the marginalised young carers from BAME background to break the barriers to employment and career development.
-To achieve this objective, the project will adopt IARS’s youth- led methodology that empowers youth to manage, deliver and monitor its outcomes.
-Over a period of 12 months, the project aims to:
+‘Young Carers Matter’ was an innovative community-led project that boosted the employability of hundreds of young Black, Asian and Minority Ethnic young carers in the borough of Southwark.
+It was funded under the Ministry for Housing, Communities and Local Government Communities Fund (formerly the Department of Communities and Local Government) and was delivered by the IARS International Institute, a Southwark-based charity in partnership with Southwark Council.
+The project aimed to provide tailored services to marginalised young carers from BAME backgrounds to break the barriers to employment and career development.
+To achieve this objective, the project adopted IARS’s youth- led methodology that empowers youth to manage, deliver and monitor its outcomes.
+Over a period of 12 months, the project:

 The project was guided by an Independent Youth Advisory Board consisting of 10 young carers.